-Here we are towards the island’s northern tip, where you are not allowed to beach, launch, or anchor.
-But continuing to go around the tip, and going down a bit more south, here is where many will launch their small personal watercraft into Fiesta Bay, where you can go more than 5 mph.
+We are towards the island’s northern tip, where you cannot beach, launch, or anchor.
+But continuing to go around the end and down a bit more south, here is where many will launch their small personal watercraft into Fiesta Bay, where you can go more than five mph.

-Also, it should be noted that the most northern tip of Fiesta Island is off-limits and is enclosed for the California least tern.
+Also, it should be noted that the northern tip of Fiesta Island is off-limits and is enclosed for California’s least tern.

 Center of the Island

 Over the Line Fields

 Here is the area where the infamous Over-The-Line Tournament takes place.
 The last tournament occurred50-Year,” this weekend (July 16-18.)